-Balance transfer credit cards can become a valuable tool if you are stuck paying off debt at high interest rates.
-Most cards in this niche let you avoid interest for more than a year, during which every penny you pay toward your debts goes directly toward the amount you owe.
+Balance transfer credit cards can act as a valuable tool if you need to pay off debt at high interest rates—most balance transfer cards allow you to avoid paying interest for more than a year.

 During that period, every penny you pay toward your debts goes directly toward the amount you owe instead of interest.
 However, there is one minor detail that often throws consumers off when researching the best balance transfer credit cards—the presence of balance transfer fees.

 What is a balance transfer fee?